Dawoodayaz20/DevOps_Learning/StudyMaterial/dockerCmds.md

 1. FROM image[:tag] [AS name]
   - *FROM* command specifies the base image to use for the new image.
     * e.g: FROM ubuntu:20.04
+    1. *FROM* must be the first instruction in a Docker file.

 2. WORKDIR /path/to/workdir
   - *WORKDIR* command specifies the working directory.